Bluff City Savings Bank (Natchez, MS)

 Cause Details

-Run triggered by the failure/closing of the First Natchez Bank in the same town, which prompted withdrawals from the Bluff City Savings Bank.
+Run occurred immediately after the failure of the First Natchez Bank in the same town, provoking withdrawals from Bluff City Savings Bank.

 Measures